 It may be a testament to Mizoguchi's greatness as a filmmaker that a work he was dismissive of and which suffered casting and structural interference from the studio still makes for unwaveringly gripping drama.
 For many of us the social restrictions under which the characters suffer here are an almost abstract concept, but I for one found it easy to empathise with Shinnosuke's frustration, his desire for things that in a fair world should be straightforward but which are denied him by the absurdities of convention and the attitudes of others.
 Few of us will have to look too far to find a modern western equivalent that has touched our own lives, and that maybe have affected us more than we care to admit.

 My first viewing of Ugetsu monogatari, which was also my first exposure to the work of Mizoguchi Kenji, was a peculiar blend of the sublime and the surreal.
 We had arranged a film society screening at our local cinema, but unbeknown to us their rather ancient 35mm projector only had two lenses, one for anamorphic scope prints and one for matted widescreen 35mm.
 They didn't tend to show films whose 1.37:1 aspect ratio used the entire 35mm frame, and when they did it meant cropping the top and bottom of the picture.
 Oh if only we'd known.
-As the film rolled, the subtitles that had been printed quite low in the frame were off the screen.
-A hasty dash to alert the projectionist saw the framing racked up to include the previously missing text, but with the unfortunate result that in almost all of the mid and long shots the characters were now missing their heads, which is how the rest of the film unfortunately played.
+As the film rolled, the subtitles that had been printed quite low in the frame were pushed off the bottom of the screen.
+A hasty dash to alert the projectionist saw the framing racked up to include the previously missing text, but with the unfortunate result that in almost all of the mid and long shots most of the characters were now missing their heads, which is how the rest of the film unfortunately played.
 An extremely distracting presentation at best, this glitch was initially misinterpreted by a friend of mine, who assumed that this was an unusual but deliberate approach to telling a cinematic ghost story.

 And yet despite this ludicrous presentation I was blown away by the film.
 An academic study of Mizoguchi's cinema, one that examined the films by their content alone, might struggle to identify just what it was that makes Ugetsu monogatari the director's masterpiece.
 There are several themes, character arcs and story elements here that you'll find elsewhere in the director's oeuvre, so what is it that makes this one so special?
 If you're pondering that very question then I have one piece of advice for you: just watch it.
 All will become clear.
 You may not emerge with a beaming smile on your face, but you'll still be richer for the experience.
-As you've probably gathered by now, Ugetsu monogatari is one of those infrequent films that prompts me to go dizzy with joy for the medium and cheerfully excuse myself from objectivity.
+As you've probably gathered by now, Ugetsu monogatari is one of those infrequent films that prompts me to go dizzy with joy for the medium and to cheerfully excuse myself from any attempt at objectivity.

 In 16th century feudal Japan, village potters Genjuro and his brother-in-law Tobei both have ambitious dreams, Genjuro to strike it rich selling his wares in the nearby city, Tobei to become a samurai of some repute.
 While fortune initially smiles on Genjuro when his first pots sell quickly, Tobei's hopes of joining the warrior class are met only with scorn from those he pleadingly approaches.
 When their village is ransacked by raiders, Genjuro's kiln is left miraculously untouched and the two men head to the city with their wives and Genjuro's young son Genichi in tow.
 It's journey on which the fortunes of all five are destined to be changed forever.